microsoft/pict/doc/pict.md

 ##Model File

-A model consists of at least one, and at most, three sections:
+A model consists of the following sections:

     parameter definitions
     [sub-model definitions]